 The following feeding schedule has worked well on our farm and may be a good place to start.

 - Just weaned piglets on our farm are used to sharing meals with littermates and a sow.
 Each individual piglet consumes closer to 0.5 to 1 lb a day at the time of weaning, this amount may be increased for an improved rate of gain, but should be done slowly to ensure the piglet is not eating an uncomfortable amount.
-We have been experimenting with free-feeding our piglets until they are 40-50lbs to maximize on their rate of gain and feed conversion efficiency at a young age.
+We have been experimenting with feeding our piglets 3lbs a day until they are 40-50lbs to maximize on their rate of gain and feed conversion efficiency at a young age.
 We have done this with great success but would caution others to keep an eye on body condition and cut back feed at the first sign of a pig becoming overweight.

 Growing Kunekune (weaned to slaughter, approximately 12-15 months)